HOW TO ACCLIMATISE SOLID WOOD FLOORING

-When considering Reclaimed Pitch Pine floorboards or wide oak floorboards for your home don’t forget the importance of Acclimatising all timber flooring before installing.
-This is to allow the moisture content of the wood to adjust to “normal living conditions” at the site with normal temperature and humidity conditions that will be experienced once the building is occupied.
+When installing a natural wood floor in your home don't forget the importance of Acclimatising all timber flooring beforehand.
+This is to allow the moisture content of the wood to adjust to "normal living conditions" at the site with normal temperature and humidity conditions that will be experienced once the building is occupied.

 Reclaimed pitch pine floor boards, parquet and especially wide board oak floors need to be given time to adjust to a new environment before they are installed.